Jonas956/MKWMenuTools_legacy/README.md

 [Dxrk](https://www.youtube.com/c/Dxrkbrownhash) for creating the NoSplitTitle template

-[Jonas43](https://www.youtube.com/channel/UC81wrBeJzkfAvePnRY74lTw) for creating this tool and all the other patches
+Me for creating this tool and all the other patches

 MetroSet_UI 2.0.0 by [Narwin](https://github.com/N-a-r-w-i-n)